What is a Medicaid Waiver?

 Eligibility Guidelines

-1) Residency – must be a resident of the state of Indiana.
+Residency – Must be a resident of the state of Indiana.

-2) Place of Residence – must be willing to live in an approved assisted living residence, adult foster care home, home of a family member, or one’s own home, instead of in a nursing home.
+Place of Residence – Must be willing to live in an approved assisted living residence, adult foster care home, home of a family member, or one’s own home, instead of in a nursing home.

-3) Functional – must be assessed and found to require at least the level of care provided in nursing homes (assistance with 3 activities of daily living, such as bathing, grooming, and mobility).
+Functional – Must be assessed and found to require at least the level of care provided in a nursing home, which includes assistance with three activities of daily living, such as bathing, grooming, and mobility.

 Benefits and Services

-The range of services that are paid for by this waiver have been specifically chosen to help individuals remain living outside of nursing homes.
+The range of services that are paid for by this waiver have been specifically chosen to help individuals remain living outside of a nursing home.
 Applicants are evaluated individually.
 And in addition to case management, their customized plan of services may include any of the following.
-Certain services listed below can be consumer directed, most notably attendant / personal care.
+Certain services listed below can be consumer-directed, most notably attendant / personal care.

 - Adult Day Services / Adult Day Care

-- Structured Family Caregiving – caregiver can be related to the care recipient.
-Learn more.
+- Structured Family Caregiving – Caregiver can be related to the care recipient

 - Assisted Living Services